-What does a PR Agency Actually Do?
+What Does a PR Agency Actually Do?

 If you want to know whether to instruct a public relations agency, the short answer is maybe.
 The concept of public relations covers a strategic communication process that builds mutually beneficial relationships between organisations and their stakeholders, including customers, shareholders and the media.
 It has been defined by the Public Relations Society of America as encompassing the following:

-- Researching, conducting and evaluating, on a continuing basis, programs of action and communication to achieve the informed public understanding necessary to the success of an organization’s aims.
+- Researching, conducting and evaluating, on a continuing basis, programs of action and communication to achieve the informed public understanding necessary to the success of an organisation's aims.
 These may include marketing; financial; fund raising; employee, community or government relations; and other programs.

-- Planning and implementing the organization’s efforts to influence or change public policy.
+- Planning and implementing the organisation’s efforts to influence or change public policy.
 Setting objectives, planning, budgeting, recruiting and training staff, developing facilities — in short, managing the resources needed to perform all of the above.

-What to consider before engaging a PR agency
+What to Consider Before Engaging a PR Agency

 This all sounds great, but the answer to the surprisingly complex question ‘Should I get a PR agency?’ could still be no, or at least not yet.
-Before you consider calling a public relations firm here are the four questions you need to answer:
+Before you consider calling a public relations firm, here are the four questions you need to answer:

 - Have you nailed your value proposition and business objectives?
 Does your product or service really stand up?
 There is no point in shouting about something that’s mediocre and doesn’t work well.

-The four rules for working with a PR agency
+The Four Rules for Working with a PR Agency

 If the time is right for your business to invest in dedicated public relations support it is important to make the right hire and go into this new relationship with your eyes open.
 Be ready to make the most of your agency by applying these four rules for working with an agency: